bcervantes-keedio/kloudsense/README.md

 #### Download and build KloudSense Modules
-KloudSense has a interactive shell based on bash to make more easy the configuration, management and deployment of the system.
+KloudSense has an interactive shell based on bash for the configuration, management and deployment of the system.
 This shell is called 'kshell'.
 We recommend to use it with the following steps:
 ```sh
 # Run the assistant
 ./kshell